scmacdon/AWSBlog/README.md

 ## Create the HTML files

-At this point, you have created all of the Java files required for the AWS application.
-Under the resource folder, create a **templates** folder and then create the following HTML files:
+Under the resource folder, create a **templates** folder and then create the following HTML files.

 + **greeting.html**
 + **result.html**